 Western Michigan University students and parents can park in any student space in lots designated A, C, F, K and W during move-in week.
 Cars in employee, reserved and handicapped (unless a permit is displayed) spaces will be ticketed, as well as vehicles on sidewalks and the grass.
 Thirty-minute loading areas in front of the residence halls will also be enforced.

-The dining centers will open Monday, Aug.
-29, with new student early arrivals.
+The dining centers will open Friday, Aug.
+24, with new student early arrivals.
 Free meal passes are provided for families helping their student move in.
-It’s a great way to see all the options for students, and it’s great not to have to move the car once it’s parked!
+It’s a great way to see all the options for students and not have to move the car once it’s parked!

 Additional ideas to consider that will make your move in easier are cutting handles in boxes for easy carrying, and bringing a dolly.
 We also recommend bringing a few basic cleaning supplies.
 They come in handy for a quick sprucing up and keeping the room clean during the year.